Welcome to Gaming Freak Guide Tutorial. In this post, I’m going to show you How to Survive in Minecraft.

 Keep clicking as fast as you can, and you’ve got a very good chance of killing the mob and picking up any items it drops before it lands too many blows.
 Try to avoid the other mobs for now.

-6 Best Tips to Survive and Avoid the Mobs
+6 Best minecraft tips and tricks 2021 to Survive and Avoid the Mobs

 - Remain in the open area as much as possible, and avoid heavily forested areas when possible.

 - Most mobs have radar detection on 16 blocks.
 If they can draw the line of sight to your position too, they will enter the mode of pursuit.
 (Spiders will still detect you, even through other blocks).

 - At that point, they’ll plan endlessly and take a path to your location, tracking you through some other blocks without needing a line of view.
 Stays engaged in pursuit mode much further than 16 lines.

 - Keep your volume turned up, because you’re going to hear mobs in 16 blocks, but, as their name implies, the creepers are silent.